Mobile App Dev

 360iDev Conference Notes, or How I Spent my September Vacation

 This Thursday, I got back home after four days at 360iDev 2011 in Denver.
 I went last year, which was easy for me because it was in Austin where I live.
 I was concerned about the extra time and extra money it was going to take to go this year, since it was in Denver.
 Now that I’m back, I’m so glad I went.
 I have no hesitation about recommending it to other people, so that’s what I’m about to do.
+This post is going to be long, because there was a lot going on, so feel free to skim the headlines and skip the things that aren’t relevant to you.

 11 min read